wataru-maeda/react-native-boilerplate/README.md

 We spend a large amount of time to setup a project; changing file structure, installing libraries, create reusable components and so on.
 The purpose of using the project is to minimize the redundant effort to setup a project from scratch.
 In the boilerplate, it contains only commonly-used libraries and the all setup done for you.

+## Environment

+- Node: 16.x
+- Yarn: 1.22.x
+- expo/expo-cli: 5.0.3

+If you'd like to use old version of node i.e. 14.x, please remove yarn.lock before running yarn install

 ## What's included

 #### Navigation

 At the default, you can see 3 types of navigation; stack, tab, and drawer.
-Here in the [code](https://github.com/WataruMaeda/react-native-boilerplate/tree/master/src/routes/navigation), files are separated by the navigation types.
+Here in the [code](https://github.com/WataruMaeda/react-native-boilerplate/tree/master/src/navigator), files are separated by the navigation types.
 If you don't need drawer navigation for example, you can the remove drawer file and replace the import status [here](https://github.com/WataruMaeda/react-native-boilerplate/blob/master/src/routes/navigation/Navigation.js#L2) to tab or stack navigator.

 #### Authentication

 If your app requires authorization, you need to implement login, signup function.
 After the user login or logout, the navigation flow should be different.
 In this case, the route should be switched by the login status.
-In the [route](https://github.com/WataruMaeda/react-native-boilerplate/blob/master/src/routes/Routes.js#L14-L19), you can set the different navigation changed by login status.
+In the [route](https://github.com/WataruMaeda/react-native-boilerplate/blob/master/src/navigator/Navigator.js#L18), you can set the different navigation changed by login status.

 #### Redux